 Maternal mortality is devastating for families and communities worldwide.
 In Pennsylvania specifically, a large disparity exists between white and African American women for maternal mortality.
 Unfortunately, mortality is just the tip of the iceberg: for every woman who dies, there are more women who just barely survive.
-Because of this, Governor Wolf has made maternal and child health a priority for the state of Pennsylvania.

 What is Maternal Mortality?

 Maternal mortality is a death of a woman during pregnancy, or up to one year following the end of the pregnancy, regardless of the outcome of the pregnancy.
 Maternal mortality applies in cases of livebirth, stillbirth, abortion and miscarriage.
 When describing maternal mortality, deaths are divided into the following categories:

 Pregnancy-Associated Deaths: the death of a woman during pregnancy, or up to one year following the end of the pregnancy, regardless of the outcome of the pregnancy.

 Pregnancy-related death: the death of a woman during pregnancy or within one year of the end of a pregnancy - regardless of the outcome, duration or site of the pregnancy -

 due to a pregnancy complication, a chain of events initiated by pregnancy, or the aggravation of an unrelated condition by the physiologic effects of pregnancy.